 Service User, 21

-This year, we launched Action Mentoring, a new project offering one-to-one support for young people aged 16–25 through trained volunteer mentors.
+This year, we launched Action Mentoring, a new project offering one-to-one support for young people aged 16 to 25 through trained volunteer mentors.
 Nine dedicated volunteers have already been recruited and matched with young people, meeting weekly to provide encouragement, help set goals, and offer a listening ear.
 These mentors are trained in motivational interviewing and solution-focused approaches, equipping them to guide young people through challenges and build confidence for the future.

 Find out more about the support we offer young people around employability and well-being.